F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ### High Availability CIS

 #### Prerequisites
-  * A pair of High Availability OpenShift clusters should be available, which have the same applications running in both clusters.
+  * A pair of High Availability OpenShift/Kubernetes clusters should be available, which have the same applications running in both clusters.
   * HealthCheck endpoint should be available to check the health of the primary cluster.
 Currently, TCP/HTTP Health endpoints are supported.